simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 NATS Jetstream is a stream based store where every message in a stream is given a sequence number.
-Synchronization is simple in that if a sequence number does not exist on a remote system, the missing samples are sent.
+Synchronization is simple in that if a sequence number does not exist on a remote system, the missing messages are sent.

 NATS also supports leaf nodes (instances) and streams can be synchronized between hub and leaf instances.
 If they are disconnected, then streams are